Semilinear map

 Where the domain and codomain are the same space (i.e. T : V → V), it may be termed a semilinear transformation.
 The invertible semilinear transforms of a given vector space V (for all choices of field automorphism) form a group, called the general semilinear group and denoted $\operatorname{\Gamma L}(V),$ by analogy with and extending the general linear group.
 The special case where the field is the complex numbers $\mathbb{C}$ and the automorphism is complex conjugation, a semilinear map is called an antilinear map.

 Similar notation (replacing Latin characters with Greek ones) is used for semilinear analogs of more restricted linear transformations; formally, the semidirect product of a linear group with the Galois group of field automorphisms.
 For example, PΣU is used for the semilinear analogs of the projective special unitary group PSU.
-Note, however, that it was only recently noticed that these generalized semilinear groups are not well-defined, as pointed out in (Bray, Holt & Roney-Dougal 2009) – isomorphic classical groups G and H (subgroups of SL) may have non-isomorphic semilinear extensions.
+However, it was only recently noticed that these generalized semilinear groups are not well-defined, as pointed out in (Bray, Holt & Roney-Dougal 2009) – isomorphic classical groups G and H (subgroups of SL) may have non-isomorphic semilinear extensions.
 At the level of semidirect products, this corresponds to different actions of the Galois group on a given abstract group, a semidirect product depending on two groups and an action.
 If the extension is non-unique, there are exactly two semilinear extensions; for example, symplectic groups have a unique semilinear extension, while SU(n, q) has two extensions if n is even and q is odd, and likewise for PSU.